Hydro in a Nutshell

 Monitor nutrient concentration

 Maintain your nutrient concentrations between 600 and 1000 PPM, with 800 being ideal for most plants.
-Although from experience nutrient concentrations don’t seem to affect the plants as much unless the concentration is extremely high or there is a high imbalance in the nutrients.
+Although some plants

 Getting to know your water